New Zealand Festival of the Arts 2020

 The curators have each been assigned a week of the three-week-long festival, so that each week will have a different feel and flavour, with a programme of works that are more varied, surprising and inspiring than ever before.

-Wellington darling, resident and Oscar winner, Bret McKenzie plans to "really get the city to come to life" alongside Grammy Award-winning Laurie Anderson and contemporary artist and radical theatre-maker Lemi Ponifasio.
+Wellington darling, resident and Oscar winner, Bret McKenzie will work alongside Grammy Award-winning Laurie Anderson and contemporary artist and radical theatre-maker Lemi Ponifasio.

 From ever-expanding live shows that transform and evolve every evening to a free gig for your favourite four-legged friends, dancers, orchestras and orators, as well as gigs, more than fifty writers’ events and outdoor projections, the New Zealand Festival is a years’ worth of entertainment packed into three short weeks.